chrism-qmul/gamesandnlp/index.md

 <div style='clear:both;'><br /></div>

-## Keynote: Hikaru Yukono
+## Keynote: Hikaru Yokono

 <img style='float:left; margin-right:1em;' src="hy.png" />

 Recent industrial interests in intelligent conversational agents spurred on by systems such as Alexa and Apple Siri have driven a demand for approaches and re-sources pertaining to task-oriented dialogue.
-In this keynote, Hikaru Yukono will share his work on using the popular game Minecraft as a sandbox for collecting task-orientated dialogue data from players.
+In this keynote, Hikaru Yokono will share his work on using the popular game Minecraft as a sandbox for collecting task-orientated dialogue data from players.